HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Extension Paths

 Extension arrays are found at the root level of every resource, nested inside every element, and recursively inside each extension.
 Extensions are elements in these arrays.

-Each extension has a URL and optional id.
-When placed in an extension array, a local slice name is assigned.
+When an extension is added to an extension array, a name (technically, a slice name) is assigned.
+Extensions can be identified by that slice name, or the extension's URL.

-The path to an extension is constructed by combining the path to the extension array with the local slice name in square brackets:
+The path to an extension is constructed by combining the path to the extension array with a reference to the extension in square brackets:

 ```
-{path to extension array}[{localSliceName}]
+<Extension array>[{extension slice name or URL}]
 ```

-Alternatively, the extension can be referred to by its id or canonical URL (or an alias for that URL) instead of the local slice name.
-Whether to use the local slice name, id, or canonical URL is a matter of user preference.
-For externally-defined extensions, the canonical URL can be easier to find than the slice name or id.
+For locally-defined extensions, using the slice name is the simplest choice.
+For externally-defined extensions, the canonical URL can be easier to find than the slice name.

-> **Note:** The same path construction applies to `modifierExtension` arrays, with `modifierExtension` replacing `extension`.
+> **Note:** The same path construction applies to `modifierExtension` arrays; simply replace `extension` with `modifierExtension`.

 <!-- However, extensions being very common in FHIR, FSH supports a compact syntax for paths that involve extensions.
 The compact syntax drops `extension[ ]` or `modifierExtension[ ]` (similar to the way the `[0]` index can be dropped).
 The only time this is not allowed is when dropping these terms creates a naming conflict.-->

 **Examples:**

-* Path to the value of the birthsex extension in US Core Patient, whose local slice name is `birthsex`:
+* Path to the value of the birthsex extension in US Core Patient, whose local name is `birthsex`:

   ```
   extension[birthsex].valueCode